davidpots/playsongnotes/downloads.md

   <li><strong><a href="/printables/[Waylon Jennings] Honky Tonk Heroes.pdf">Honky Tonk Heroes</a></strong> by Wayon Jennings</li>
 </ul> -->

+<br /><br />

 ## Premium PDFs available to Patreon supporters

-All those supporting me on Patreon ($3/month) have access to this growing list of PDFs I've been creating since August 2018.
-I have been adding ~2 new lessons a week (video and PDF), while also adding PDFs for older videos that are requested by fans.
-Here's what's currently available.
 Is there a song you want to request I add as PDF?
 Let me know!
 Send an email to play.songnotes@gmail.com

 {% assign number_of_pdfs = 0 %}